Non surgical rhinoplasty in Scottsdale, AZ 85260

 +Botox for Depressor Septi Nasi

 Often addressed first for dynamic tip drop.
-If threads are still needed, Botox and threading complement each other for comprehensive nasal refinement.
+If threads are still needed, Botox and threading complement each other for nasal refinement.

 Learn more →